trybaeZm/Trybae_backend/README.md

 # note

 if the .env file is not found.
 Please create it and add the neccessary variables.
+And DO NOT push it to github , keep it in .gitignore

 # Important !